mysociety/pombola/mzalendo/design-todo.md

     * allow user to choose between various things to search

-    * add faceted search box to the /person/all pages, and the others.
+    * add faceted search box to the /person/all pages, and the others

+    * expose hansard search